teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 ### Lawyer Fees.

 * [Should I give my lawyers equity?](http://venturehacks.com/articles/lawyer-equity) *[Babak Nivi](https://twitter.com/nivi), Venture Hacks, 2007*.
 Only if your lawyers are deferring fees and want compensation for their risk of not getting paid.

+* [Be Cautious About Deferred Fees in Dealing with Lawyers.](https://news.ycombinator.com/item?id=2350967) *[George Grellas](https://twitter.com/grellas), Hacker News, 2011*.
+“These have their legitimate role in the world of startups but, as with any other form of 'easy credit,' they can wind up costing you far more in the long run than if you simply negotiate good rates or fixed fee amounts for work you have at hand.”

 * [Should I pay my investor's legal fees?](http://venturehacks.com/articles/investors-legal-fee) *Venture Hacks, 2007*.
 Startups will probably need to pay their investor’s legal fees.
 Try to get the legal fees capped (for both your lawyer and the VC’s lawyer) before negotiations get started.
 Don’t give up a big chunk of equity "for the privilege of paying your investor’s legal bill."